The Secret Tool to Unlock Behavior Change

 Barking at the Door or Window:

-For dogs that go nuts every time something passes by the window, consider blocking their view with frosted window film or keeping them in a different room.
-You can also drown out the daily apartment noises of people walking by or construction, by keeping a white noise playlist on.
+For dogs that go nuts every time someone walks by or rings the doorbell, consider blocking their view with frosted window film or keeping them in a different room.
+In HDB flats and condos, corridor noise and lift sounds are constant triggers.
+You can also drown out those daily noises by keeping a white noise playlist on.
+You can read more about how I help with excessive barking here.

 From Eileen and Dogs blog